Frequently Asked Questions

 Many sites & locations look even more dramatic & arguably better on wet & stormy days!

-We locals discuss the weather everyday due to it’s changeability!
+We locals along the very north coast of Ireland discuss the weather everyday due to it’s changeability!

 We have a Maritime Climate influenced by the Atlantic Ocean.
 This means a mild climate without seasonal temperature extremes.
-This is despite being on roughly the same latitude as central Canada & Siberia!
+This is despite being at 55degs North on roughly the same latitude as central Canada & Siberia!

 However, we are on the North Coast of Ireland & exposed to the prevailing westerly winds off the North Atlantic Ocean that bring winds & the rain.